 - Eat a wide variety of foods.
 See a dietitian for advice tailored to you. - Plan ahead for when you feel too tired to cook.
-Buy frozen meals from the supermarket or prepare food in advance and store it in the freezer. - Cook in the morning when you are less likely to be tired. - Buy groceries online instead of going to the shops. - Ask for and accept offers of help with shopping and cooking from others. - Use apps such as CanDo (candoapp.com.au) to coordinate offers of help. - Keep snacks such as wholefood muesli bars, dried fruit, nuts and wholegrain crackers in handy locations, e.g. in your bag or car.
+Buy frozen meals from the supermarket or prepare food in advance and store it in the freezer. - Cook in the morning when you are less likely to be tired. - Buy groceries online instead of going to the shops. - Ask for and accept offers of help with shopping and cooking from others. - Use apps such as Gather My Crew (gathermycrew.org.au) to coordinate offers of help. - Keep some snacks such as muesli bars, dried fruit, nuts and wholegrain crackers in handy locations (e.g. in your bag or car).
 This